 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-The horses are a mix of sturdy local Bulgarian breeds, Thoroughbreds and Arab-Shagya type and in superb condition.
+There are 30 horses to choose from and they are a mix of sturdy local Bulgarian breeds, Thoroughbreds and Arab-Shagya type and in superb condition.
 They are friendly, manageable, obedient and exclusively trained for the terrain types on this trip.
 The heights of the horses vary from 15 to 16.2hh.
 English saddles are used and if worried about comfort we recommend bringing a seat saver as this trail includes long riding hours and lots of long, fast canters with some steep climbs.
 Saddle bags are always provided for you to store water bottles and cameras while on the trail.

 The pace of the ride will be determined both by the terrain and the riders experience but will often include lengthy trots and canters.
 You can expect to be spending around a third of the riding time in canter.